Thundzz/TDP/4/LancerRayons/src/README.md

 * In order to run the toy program, lanceur_jouet:
 ```
-mpiexec -np <nbProcesses> ./lanceur_jouet -n <nb_tasks> [OPTIONS]
+mpiexec -np <nbProcesses> ./lanceur_jouet -n <nb_small_tasks> -N <nb_big_tasks> [OPTIONS]
 ```
 * Different options can be set for the toy program
-	* -u or --uniform  sets the same time for every task on every process (enabled by default)
-	* -l or --unlucky  [ARGUMENT] creates a bad distribution by extending the time of the tasks given to the process which index is set as the argument
+	* -b or --bad  				creates a bad distribution by giving all the big tasks to the processes that have the lowest rank, and the small tasks to the others.
+								(By default, the big tasks are distributed equal among the processes)
-	* -t or --time  [ARGUMENT]   sets the time in usec of every task if the uniform distribution is set, if the unlucky distribution is set, this option sets the time of every tasks not given to the unlucky process (1000)
+	* -t or --time  [ARGUMENT]   sets the time in usec of the small tasks.
+Big tasks are 10 times longer.
+								(Default 1000 us for small tasks, 10000 us for big tasks)
 	* -s or --nosteal    	if this option is entered, task stealing will be disabled
 	* -h or --help        	prints the help